MicheleCotrufo/pyThorlabsPM100x/README.md

 the physical address of the device.
 The line `powermeter.connect_device(device_addr = available_devices[0][0])` establishes a connection to the first device found.
 We then print the power currently read by the console, and finally disconnect from it.

 The class `ThorlabsPM100x` supports several properties and methods to communicate with the console and to read/change its settings.
 Some of the properties are read-only, while others can be set.
-A full list of properties, attributes, and methods is available here below. **Note**: the documentation below was partially compiled with the help of Claude - mistakes are possible.
+A full list of properties, attributes, and methods is available below. **Note**: the documentation below was partially compiled with the help of Claude - mistakes are possible.

 ### Creating a driver instance